fqassem/gbemulator/README.md

         if(address <= 0x7FFF) {
             //cartridge memory
         } else if(address >= 0x8000 && address <= 0x9FFF) {
-            //video RAM
+            this.vram[address - 0x8000] = value;
         } else if(address >= 0xA000 && address <= 0xBFFF) {
-            //cartridge external RAM
-        } else if(address >= 0xC000 && address <= 0xDFFF) {
+            throw new Error('Not yet implemented');//cartridge external RAM } else if(address >= 0xC000 && address <= 0xDFFF) {
-            //working RAM
+            throw new Error('Not yet implemented');//working RAM
         } else if(address >= 0xE000 && address <= 0xFDFF) {
-            //(reserved) working RAM shadow
-        } else if(address >= 0xFE00 && address <= 0xFE9F) {
+            throw new Error('Not yet implemented');//(reserved) working RAM shadow } else if(address >= 0xFE00 && address <= 0xFE9F) {
-            //oam
+            throw new Error('Not yet implemented');//oam
         } else if(address >= 0xFF00 && address <= 0xFF7F) {
-            //io
+            throw new Error('Not yet implemented');//io
         } else if(address >= 0xFF80 && address <= 0xFFFE) {
-            //zero page ram
+            this.zeroPage[address - 0xFF00] = value;
         }
     }

     readWord(address) {
-        return readByte(address) + (readByte(address + 1) << 8);
+        return this.readByte(address) + (this.readByte(address + 1) << 8);
     }

     writeWord(address, value) {
-        writeByte(address, value & 0x00FF);
+        this.writeByte(address, value & 0x00FF);
-        writeByte(address + 1, value >> 8);
+        this.writeByte(address + 1, value >> 8);
     }
 }
 export default MMU;
 ```

 Each read and write operation will now be mapped to the correct section of memory!
 All we need to do is implement each specific section of memory and add it to the correct place in the read/write methods of the MMU!
-We have defined a convenience 'readSignedByte' method because some operations expect a signed byte.
+We also have defined a convenience 'readSignedByte' method because some operations expect a signed byte.

 Now that the MMU is defined, let's define the necessary memory regions we need to get our emulator working.
 We'll define the memory regions as simple arrays on the MMU class.
-However, because the default BIOS value is enormous, we'll place it in its own file and import it.
+However, because the default BIOS value is pretty big, we'll place it in its own file and import it.

 ```
 export default [